- BSc and Diploma of Education, National University of Malaysia

 - Research fellow, Molecular Parasitology, James A. Baker Institute for Animal Health, Cornell Universit

 Professor, Parasitology/Infectious diseases

-My research interests are in parasitic/infectious diseases and host-pathogen signaling although I do not currently have an active laboratory program.
+My research interests are in parasitic/infectious diseases and host-pathogen signaling.
 Current sponsored projects:

 - U.S. Agency for International Development, 2012-2015, “A ‘smart’ strategic coalition for agricultural security and economic development in Indonesia” (Research and PhD training in biotechnology for crop improvement, integrated pest management, technology commercialization and professional development);

 - National Science Foundation, 2013-2015, “International Research Evaluation Metrics: Assessment Model of International S&T Partnerships based on Qualitative and Quantitative Indicators

 My involvement will be mostly as a guest lecturer.
 Courses taught at previous institutions include Parasitology (Basic and Clinical), Infectious Diseases, Public Health policy and International Veterinary Medicine.

 - Payumo, J., Arasu, P., Fauzi, A., Siregar, I. and Noviana, D. 2013.
 An Entrepreneurial, Research-Based University Model Focused on Intellectual Property Management for Economic Development in Emerging Economies: The Case of Bogor Agricultural University, Indonesia.
 International Journal for Industrial Property Documentation, Information, Classification and Statistics (World Patent Information).